The next time you need to unstick, untangle, soften, shine, depilate or de-squeak something, try baby oil.

 11. Earwax buildup fighter

-According to the Mayo Clinic, you can remove excess earwax buildup with the help of baby oil — as long as you don’t have tubes in your ears or a hole in your eardrum.
+Remove excess earwax buildup with the help of baby oil — as long as you don’t have tubes in your ears or a hole in your eardrum.

 First, apply a few drops of oil into your ears to soften the wax.
 After a day or two, use a rubber-bulb syringe to (gently!) squirt warm water into the ear canal.
 Tip your head to the side to let the water drain and the wax fall out, then dry your outer ear with a soft towel or a hair dryer.